Association: Membership Drive 2025

 You are among like-minded Canadians who want a Canada that stands for Freedom, Respect, Fairness, and Responsibility.

-Timothy Knight, CEO, PPC Fraser Valley Regional Association
+Timothy Knight, CEO, Fraser Valley Regional Association of the People's Party of Canada

 February 10, 2025